Managing difficult behaviour

 Fostering is a challenging and important role.
 It changes children’s lives, but it can make many and varied demands on foster carers.
 Some of the challenges arise from children presenting behaviours that can be difficult to deal with.

-The book does not provide all the answers – there are no “right” answers when dealing with the variety of ways that troubled children express their frustration, anger, stress and insecurity.
+The book does not provide all the answers – there are no “right” answers when dealing with the variety of ways that traumatised children express their frustration, anger, stress and insecurity.
 But it does set out ways in which foster carers can help children, in their own way and in their own home.

 The training outlined in Managing difficult behaviour is based on the Fostering changes programme set up at the Maudsley Hospital in London.